Love In Country

 Pleasant Title

-"a family"(second version), portraying that despite circumstances, love will prevail.
+"a family," portraying that despite circumstances, love will prevail.
 Our scenario takes place during the Vietnam War.
 The inequity expressed is that if love is between two same sex people it must be punished-often by military prison, court martial or worse.
 Despite the many brave and patriotic gay soldiers who gave the ultimate sacrifice for us, why couldn't they live as equals amongst us?

 Film Synopsis